boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  First 5G Slice versus Subsequent Slices {#sec-firstslice}

 An operational 5G Network Slice incorporates both 5G control plane and user plane capabilities.
-For instance, consider a slice based on split-CU in the RAN, both CU-UP and Centralized Unit Control Plane (CU-CP) need to be deployed along with the associated interfaces E1, F1-c, F1-u, N2, and N3 which are conveyed in the TN.
+For instance, in some deployments, in the case of a slice based on split-CU in the RAN, both CU-UP and Centralized Unit Control Plane (CU-CP) may need to be deployed along with the associated interfaces E1, F1-c, F1-u, N2, and N3 which are conveyed in the TN.
 In this regard, the creation of the "first slice" can be subject to a specific logic that does not apply to subsequent slices.
 Let us consider the example depicted in {{figure-7}} to illustrate this deployment.
 In this example, the first 5G slice relies on the deployment of NF-CP and NF-UP functions together with two TN slices for control and user planes (INS-CP and INS-UP1).
-Next, the deployment of a second slice relies solely on the instantiation of a UPF (NF-UP2) together with a dedicated user plane TN slice (INS-UP2).
+Next, in many cases, the deployment of a second slice relies solely on the instantiation of a UPF (NF-UP2) together with a dedicated user plane TN slice (INS-UP2).
 In this example, the control plane of the first 5G slice is also updated to integrate the second slice: the TN slice (INS-CP) and Network Functions (NF-CP) are shared.
+The model described here in which the control plane is shared among multiple slices is likely to be common, it is not mandatory.
+Deployment models with a separate control plane for each slice are also possible.

    At the time of writing (2024), Section 6.1.2 of {{NG.113}} specifies that the eMBB slice (SST-1 and no Slice Differentiator (SD)) should be supported globally.
 This 5G